-- (1) Pleasure Ground (1850-1900): The first urban park model identified in "The Politics of park deign" was the Pleasure ground.
-The pleasure ground was typically a large park located on the edge of the city.
-This is the kind of park we associate with Frederick Law Olmsted, and its purpose was to simulate nature or the country side, but this was not supposed to be wild nature.
-These spaces presented a number of problems for the next generation of park designers as they were usually located on the edges of cities. - The Reform Park (1900-1930): At the end of 19th Century an effort was made to translate the landscaping principles of the pleasure gardens to smaller parks closer to people.
+- Pleasure Ground (1850-1900): The first urban park model identified in "The Politics of park deign" was the Pleasure ground.
+The pleasure ground was typically a large park located on the edge of the city. - (2) This is the kind of park we associate with Frederick Law Olmsted, and its purpose was to simulate nature or the country side, but this was not - (3) supposed to be wild nature.
+These spaces presented a number of problems for the next generation of park designers as they were usually located on the edges of cities. - (4) The Reform Park (1900-1930): At the end of 19^{th} Century an effort was made to translate the landscaping principles of the pleasure gardens to smaller parks closer to people.
 The result was Reform Park, which provided recreation and socialization space for adults and play environment for children's.
 Such parks were small, symmetrically planned, and offered little illusion of country side or nature.
-Their principal architectural innovation was the field house, which was meant to provide a clubhouse for working
+Their principal architectural innovation was the field house, which was meant to provide a clubhouse for working class. - (5) The Recreation Facility (1930-1965): In 1930 Robert Moses was appointed as commissioner of New York City's Parks Department. - (6) He claimed "We will make no more absurd claims about what can be accomplished with parks, but rather, fulfil the mandate to provide recreational service".
+His programs typified the third era, from 1930 to 1965-that of the recreational facility.
+The emphasis instead turned to establishing government and extending service to the suburbs and urban areas.

-Fig.2 A sketch of a typical Pleasure Ground
+Fig 2: A Sketch of a Typical Pleasure Ground

-Fig.3 A sketch of a typical Reform Park
+Fig 3: A Sketch of a Typical Reform Park